tarruda/neovim.github.io/_posts/2015-09-30-september-newsletter.md

 repetitive.
 In one of my [latest PRs][event-loop-pr], some libuv "classes" were wrapped in a way that makes managing these queues much easier.

-### Jemalloc
+### jemalloc

 [jemalloc][jemalloc], a high performance general purpose memory allocator, is now used by default.
-Since Neovim makes heavy use of dynamic queues(see above) in its inner loops, `malloc(3)` is called a lot more than Vim, so it is important to use a fast implementation that has consistent performance across platforms.
+Since Neovim makes heavy use of dynamic queues (see above) in its inner loops, `malloc(3)` is called a lot more than Vim, so it is important to use a fast implementation that has consistent performance across platforms.

-In a recent [pr][jemalloc-4-pr], @fmoralesc modified the jemalloc version used by our build system to target jemalloc 4.0 which brings even more performance enhancements and adds support for more platforms.
+In a recent [PR][jemalloc-4-pr], @fmoralesc modified the jemalloc version used by our build system to target jemalloc 4.0 which brings even more performance enhancements and adds support for more platforms.